AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ---

 Consider the possibility of an algorithm, `C(X)`, and a Shannon-optimal compressor, `S(X)`, such that the sum over all `X` of `C(X) - S(X)` is negatively infinite.
-That is to say, `C(X)` tends to perform better infinitely much As Shannon-optimal compressor while being no slower.
+That is to say, `C(X)` tends to perform better infinitely much as a Shannon-optimal compressor while being no slower.
 BDM already does this, but is there an algorithm that can do this without keeping track of a large database which takes exponential effort beforehand to calculate.

 It's actually fairly easy to outperform Shannon-optimal compressors by infinitely much.
 Have a compressor do the following;
 If it detects a string encoding `0, 1, 2, 3, 4, 5, ...,` replace it with a flag indicating such and a number indicating how far the sequence counts.